Black Lives Matter

 International movement that does not have a specific center of action and governance that was founded within African Americans and that seeks the protection of human rights and dignity for blacks.

 The phrase black lives matter was welcomed as a movement since 2013 , it is related to relevant events that occurred mostly in the United States of America.
 Specifically, it occurs after the release from prison of George Zimmerman, a former volunteer vigilante from the Stanford neighborhood in Florida guilty of murdering a young African American.

+In social networks, the hashtag #BlackLivesMatter is expanding , having a greater projection after the murder of African Americans Eric Garner and Michael Brown .
 In both cases, the men were killed by police officers who did not have a relevant conviction, according to Black Lives Matter.
-US justice did not obtain clear evidence of civil rights violence.
+The US justice did not get clear evidence of civil rights violence.

-All Lives Matter – This is a catchphrase used against the #BlackLivesMatter tag.
-It defines the African American movement as radical and promoter of racism.
+All Lives Matter or “todas las vidas importan” is a slogan used to counter the #BlackLivesMatter label .
+Among other things, it defines the Afro-American movement as radical and promoter of racism.

 Black Lives Matter refers to a category on the Netflix platform that contains films related to raising awareness in society against racism.

 This movement can be found in different media with the label, the phrase or simply summarized in the acronym BLM.